wonsunahn/CS1541_Project2/README.md

 Please refer to [Project 1 Environment Setup](https://github.com/wonsunahn/CS1541_Project1/#creating-build-environment-on-local-machine) on how to set up your local VSCode developement environment.
 If you already did the setup, you don't need to do anything in addition.
+If you have trouble with the setup, please feel free to use GitHub codespaces that fires up a Docker container VSCode development environment pre-configured with the necessary packages.

 ## Directory Structure and Makefile Script